 Stormwater runoff, resulting from rain storms or snowmelt, can adversely affect the quality of our water.

 Stormwater runoff flows over lawns and hard surfaces - rooftops, driveways, sidewalks and streets - picking up pollution along the way.
 The stormwater flows directly to streams without treatment.

 Residents, businesses, scientists and government agencies across the nation are working to protect water quality and stream integrity by educating the public about stormwater, or rain from a storm.

-You might be asking yourself, what is a watershed?
 A watershed is an area of land in which all water, including rainwater, drains to a common waterway, like a nearby creek, river or lake.

 So, why is this important?

-Well, anything that ends up in a watershed ends up in our water, including pollutants like motor oil, paint, dirt, and pet and yard waste.
+Anything that ends up in a watershed ends up in our water, including pollutants like motor oil, paint, dirt, and pet and yard waste.
 These pollutants cause major problems for aquatic life and even pollute our drinking water.
 Remember, if it's on the ground, it's in our waters.